camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 You can find improvements and features from the upcoming Optimize version 2.5.0 in this second alpha release, including:

 - Multi-Tenancy Support
-- Flow Node + User Task Reports Enhancements
+- Flow Node + User Task Report Enhancements
   - Show / Hide Configuration
   - Running, Completed, All State Configuration
   - Duration for Running Flow Nodes
-- Group by End Date

 The [complete release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=xxx&version=xxxx) are available in Jira.